 All proposals will be reviewed by the program committee.
 Presentations will be selected to provide a program that offers a comprehensive and diverse treatment of issues related to the conference theme.
 Authors will be notified by e-mail of the outcome of their abstract submission.

-Note: Presenting authors for Oral, Poster and Workshop presentations are required to register for the conference and pay the discounted fee.
+Note: All presenting authors that have an accepted abstract for Oral, Panel, Poster and Workshop presentations are required to register for the conference and pay the discounted fee.

 Oral presentations should be of 30 minutes duration (20 minute presentations & 10 minute discussion).
 Papers not selected for oral presentation might be given the option of poster presentation.